 - Successful completion of a summer course for reading knowledge, offered tuition free by the Graduate School of Arts and Sciences during the first summer session of each year.
 Reading courses are usually given in French, German, and Spanish.
 Students are expected to complete all course assignments and pass the final exam in order to fulfill the language requirement.

-Students specializing in Medieval or Renaissance studies should choose Latin as one of their two languages.
+Students specializing in Medieval or Renaissance studies need to fulfill a Latin requirement as one of their two languages.
 The Latin requirement may be fulfilled one of two ways:

 - Successful completion of a one-semester Latin course, in which the student has fulfilled all course requirements such as tests, quizzes, and homework assignments.
 The student will need to produce a letter from his or her instructor that attests to satisfactory performance in the course.

 - A translation exam in Latin, which will consist of one passage by a classical author and one passage by a Medieval/Renaissance author.

 In order to be admitted to candidacy, students must pass successfully a Ph.D. examination, divided in two parts:

 A three-part exam to be administered on a take-home basis as follows:

 Part I: Middle Ages

 Part II: Renaissance/Baroque